 Websites for Curious Kids and their Parents

-This is a guide to websites for kids in second or third grade and older.
-The emphasis is on websites that have some educational dimension to them, but all of the websites are engaging and fun as well.
+This is a guide to websites for kids: it started off with an orientation toward kids in second or third grade, but has since skewed toward older kids.
+As a result, it features items that will appeal to kids of different ages, including some that might appeal to adults as well.
+The emphasis is on websites that have some educational dimension to them, but all of the websites for younger kids are engaging and fun as well.
 The guide aims to be selective rather than comprehensive, and restricts itself to websites that are freely accessible.
 We are always interested in hearing about other attractive sites for kids.
 If you have a recommendation, please send it to us (contact us) and we will add it to the guide if it seems appropriate.
-Thanks and enjoy! [last revised: 1 April 2009: about 100 sites listed]
+Thanks and enjoy! [last revised: 19 Nov.
+2015: about 100 sites listed]

 Multiple Subjects